X2 Logger Diagnostic Readings

 - Iridium satellite systems

-- Cell Status – Error codes from a failed or compromised X2 data transmission attempt will be displayed in the cell status field.
-As with cell signal strength, the cell status parameter applies to all telemetry types including cellular, radio, Iridium satellite, and Wi-Fi.
+- Cell Status – The cell status field displays error codes from a failed or compromised X2 data transmission attempt.
+Similarly to cell signal strength, the cell status parameter applies to all telemetry types including cellular, radio, Iridium satellite, and Wi-Fi.
 Values of zero indicate that no errors were observed.

-If status errors appear frequently and data transmissions are affected, contact NexSens Technology and supply the status error code for troubleshooting.
+If status errors appear frequently and subsequently affect data transmissions, contact NexSens Technology for troubleshooting assistance.
+Supply the status error code reported by the logger.